persevcareers/kubernetes/ingress/Installation-ingress.md

-## Installation of NGINX Ingress Controller on Kubernetes Cluster
+## Installation of NGINX Ingress Controller on Google Kubernetes Cluster,GKE

 To install the NGINX Ingress Controller on your Kubernetes cluster, follow these steps: